giovaz94/isee-project-2023-2024/docs/report.md

 ## Results

 In the [original experiment](https://www.youtube.com/watch?v=YNMkADpvO4w&t=445s), blobs interact with food, and consequently with each other, in a synchronous manner: pairs of blobs are selected and automatically placed on a shared food item, which they compete over to gain energy.

-Our simulation differs from the original in the following ways:

-- A fixed amount of food is available in each round and remains constant throughout the simulation.
-- Blobs have the ability to search for food within the environment and will continue searching until they are full (i.e., they have accumulated enough energy to reproduce).
+Our simulation differs from the original since blobs have the ability to search for food within the environment and will continue searching until they are able to reproduce.

-These changes can significantly affect the simulation.For example, a blob might fail to find any food or could end up competing with the same blob multiple times in a single round.
+These changes can significantly affect the simulation.
+For example, a blob might fail to find any food or could end up competing with the same blob multiple times in a single round.

 We conducted the experiments by running 5 simulations, each consisting of a maximum of 20 rounds, while varying the number and type of blobs involved:

 - Equal number of _Hawk_ and _Dove_ blobs
 - Majority of _Hawk_ blobs